 When asked how learning data visualization can help a student’s career, he says, “As companies move away from standard reporting and toward interactive dashboards, training in data visualization will increase students’ skill sets and analytical knowledge.”

-Benefits of using UC Davis Extension
+Benefits of using UC Davis Continuing and Professional Education

 Many of our programs are offered online and can be taken concurrently with regular classes, if you can squeeze in the time.
 The online courses typically combine an instructor-led weekly webinar along with self-guided, interactive assignments and discussion forums.